pidahbus/DCoM/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/dcom-a-deep-column-mapper-for-semantic-data/semanticity-prediction-on-viznet)](https://paperswithcode.com/sota/semanticity-prediction-on-viznet?p=dcom-a-deep-column-mapper-for-semantic-data)

 # DCoM
 **D**eep **Co**lumn **M**apper is a generalized deep learning framework which classifies the type of a column given its values.
 Under this framework there are several models at work.
 This repository allows to train, finetune and predict with a DCoM model.
-The academic paper link will be attached soon.
+The theoretical details of DCoM academic paper can be found [here](https://arxiv.org/abs/2106.12871).

 ## Data
 Sample data has been provided in the data folder.
 The sample data is split in train, valid and test.
 Each CSV contains two columns, type of the column and column values.
 To get the access of the data contact the authors of [Sherlock: A Deep Learning Approach to Semantic Data Type Detection](https://arxiv.org/abs/1905.10688).